Frequently Asked Questions (General)

 - The SMC includes important information about what the Hearing Examiner is allowed to do and/or required to do.

-Whom do I contact if want to order a tape or CD recording (all hearings prior to 10/2006 are on tape) of my hearing so that I can listen to the proceedings?
+Whom do I contact if want to order a CD recording of my hearing so that I can listen to the proceedings?

 How do I listen to tapes or CDs of the proceedings?